Autofit in Excel (Table of Contents)

 This is also one of the methods to autofit the column width and row height of cells in the excel sheet.
 The ribbon method used for the autofit is a bit longer when compared with other methods.
 This method is a long process to implement the autofit feature when compared with the other two methods.
 Consider the above example as shown in figure 1, and follow the steps as discussed below:

 - For adjusting the width of one or several columns, select the columns.
 After selecting all the columns go to the ‘Home’ tab, after that under the ‘Cells’ option select the ‘Format’ option.
-From the list of option under the format, select ‘AutoFit Column Width’.
+From the list of options under the format, select ‘AutoFit Column Width’.

 - Similarly, for adjusting the height of one or several rows, select the rows.
 After selecting all the rows go to the ‘Home’ tab, after that under the ‘Cells’ option select the ‘Format’ option.
-From the list of option under the format, select ‘AutoFit Row Height’.
+From the list of options under the format, select ‘AutoFit Row Height’.

 The figures below will explain the above steps in detail.